 Ruthless?
 Perhaps.
 Necessary?
 Yes.
 Once Mary and Tom arrive, they immediately have engineering managers and senior developers sketch out “value stream maps” showing the team’s entire workflow from the moment a customer has a problem to the moment that problem gets solved.
 If engineering leadership didn’t opt in, that process will be uncomfortable at best.

 Mary and Tom always share what they believe is preventing the organization from reaching its goals.
-If the team isn’t bought into the Poppendiecks’ software philosophy, the workshop won’t help.
+If the team isn’t bought into the Poppendiecks’ software philosophy, their advice won’t help.

 Nor will it help if teams don’t really want to make changes.
 That goes for both on-the-ground engineers and management.
 Once, the Poppendiecks arrived at a company in Denmark and asked each developer to brainstorm some ways the organization’s processes could improve.